 Nebraska has a progressive tax system, which means that as your income rises, a higher tax rate will apply to your income.
-The tax rates for 2018, based on filing status and income brackets, will likely be 2.46%, 3.51%, 5.01% and 6.84% of Nebraska taxable income.
+The tax rates for 2019, based on filing status and income brackets, are 2.46%, 3.51%, 5.01% and 6.84% of Nebraska taxable income.

 |Tax rate||Taxable income for single or married filing separately||Taxable income for married filing jointly and surviving spouses||Taxable income for head of household|